rykroon/digitz/docs/why-digitz.md

 '2345678'
 ```

-With `digitz`, getting the NDC and Subscriber Number is a breeze.
+With `digitz`, getting the NDC and Subscriber Number is a very simple task.
 ```py
 >>> from digitz import PhoneNumber